pantastheo/rtd-tutorial/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Cardiac Gene2Phenotype Gene Panel documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+Overview
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+*CardiacG2P* is an evidence-based dataset for inherited cardiac condition gene disease pairs.
+Each entry annotates a disease-associated gene with information about the gene-disease relationship, including the inheritance mode and allelic requirement, information pertaining to disease mechanism (represented as a disease-associated variant consequence), and known disease-relevant variant classes at a defined locus.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+This dataset is also available through `G2P <https://www.ebi.ac.uk/gene2phenotype>`_

 .. note::

    This project is under active development.

-   Lumache hosts its documentation on Read the Docs.
+   Cardiac G2P hosts its documentation on Read the Docs.

 Contents
 --------